hclbaur/sda-core/docs/TUTORIAL.md

 	empty ""

-and so is this one, except that here we have empty complex content:
+and so is this one, except that here we also have empty complex content:

 	empty {}